weaver-viii/Stat_Models_Book/2-fruitfly.md

 ---
 title: "The Fruitfly Project"
 author: "Rebecca Barter"
-output: html_document
+output:
+  html_document:
+    toc: yes
 ---

 # The *Drosophila* fruitfly project

 Throughout this book we will embed many of the concepts we are discussing within a real-life project, which we will call "the fruitfly project".
-The fruitfly project is a genomics project that I have been involved in with several of my students and my collaborators at Lawrence Berkeley National Laboratory (LBNL). <FONT COLOR="red">How did I get involved in this project?
-How was I introduced to Erwin and co?</FONT>.
+The fruitfly project is a genomics project that I have been involved in with several of my students and my collaborators at Lawrence Berkeley National Laboratory (LBNL).

 As most do, the fruitfly project began with a question: "Is spatial information useful for making gene-gene interaction discoveries?".
 To expand and de-code this question for the non-biologists, what the group was really asking is whether it is possible to use stained images (more specifically, images of Drosophila embryos) to identify whether genes interact with one another.
 For an individual embryo, the staining process involves using dye to stain specific products that are produced when a particular gene is being expressed (these products are typically proteins).
 The upshot of the staining process is that areas within the embryo where the stain is visible correspond to physical locations within the embryo where the gene of interest is being expressed.